dracoin/dragoncoin/README.md

  - 8 hours to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Litecoin client sofware, see http://www.dragoncoin.net.
+For more information, as well as an immediately useable, binary version of the Dragoncoin client sofware, see http://www.dragoncoin.net.

 License
 -------